 The argument for the distinction being made is logical.
 It carries some merit.
 But what does the research evidence say?

-One might conclude that ‘all things being equal’ the trauma perpetrated by another person is greater than that which occurs due to natural causes.
+One might conclude that ‘all things being equal’ the trauma perpetuated by another person is greater than that which occurs due to natural causes.

 The ‘feeling of defilement, loss of confidence, and self-loathing’ are in addition to all the other common trauma reactions (nightmares, hypervigilance, guilt, flashbacks, etc.).